Allergy Skin Patch Testing

 A skin patch test is performed to see if certain allergens will cause a skin irritation called contact dermatitis.
 Patch tests can usually detect any delayed allergic reaction to an allergen, this process can take several days to show results.

 If you seem to be experiencing an allergic reaction involving the skin, you might be wondering which type of allergy test can best determine the source of your symptoms.
-The ideal solution is to perform a patch test, where allergen-filled patches are placed onto your back.
-If you live in or near the Atlanta area and are in need of the patch test, the experts at Northside Allergy and Asthma are here for you.
+The ideal solution is to perform a patch test, where allergen-filled patches are placed on your back.
+If you live in or near the Atlanta area and need the patch test performed by a professional allergist, the experts at Chacko Allergy and Asthma are here for you.

 Things to Avoid For 48 Hours

 The purpose of patch testing is to evaluate your reaction to metals (jewelry), cosmetics, hair dyes, fragrances, skin creams, some medications, latex, and several other substances.
 Your Atlanta allergist Dr. Chacko will apply up to 20 or 30 substances onto your skin, some of which may cause contact dermatitis, i.e., skin irritation.

 In some cases, we will ask you to bring in your own substances that you have regular exposure to, which we will prepare for testing prior to your first appointment.

 *** If severe irritation or inflammation occurs, contact us immediately! ***

 Allergy skin tests are equally safe for both adults and children.
 However, we strongly recommend informing us of any medications that you or your child may be taking prior to scheduling the skin test, as some medications may interfere with the results.

 What Medications Can Interfere with Allergy Testing Results?